ZerothAngel/PowerTool/README.md

 ## To Do ##

-*  More substitutions.
-Perhaps %loc, which would be replaced by the location of the currently targeted block.
 *   Allow setting/clearing global power tools from the command line (for those with the proper permission, of course).
 *   Allow players to save player-specific power tools (also permission